 What Should We Learn from this?

-Do well relative to your classmates in your SACS, but work together as a class to all do well in the final exams.
+Do well relative to your classmates in your SACs, but work together as a class to all do well in the final exams.

-Strategies to Maximise Your Subject Rankings
+Strategies to Maximise Your Subject Ranks

-- Start preparing for each SAC as soon as you possibly can.
+Start preparing for each SAC as soon as you possibly can.
 If your SAC is a prac or report, search for examples on Google and ATAR Central, the online VCE resource portal built by TSFX.

-- If your SAC is a test then work through as many past VCE exam questions as possible, as it’s more than likely that your teachers are replicating similar material for your SACs.
+If your SAC is a test then work through as many past VCE exam questions as possible, as it’s more than likely that your teachers are replicating similar material for your SACs.
 Furthermore, most SACs are designed to test a student’s ability to apply their learnings to questions not seen before (like exam questions), rather than simply stating facts.
 Checkpoints by Cambridge is a great resource for SAC and exam preparation as questions are grouped by topic, and come with detailed solutions.

-- Ask recent VCE graduates for copies of their SACs so you can get a good idea as to what to expect.
+Ask recent VCE graduates for copies of their SACs so you can get a good idea as to what to expect.

-- Ask your teacher for previous SACs on the topic.
+Ask your teacher for previous SACs on the topic.
 If they’re not reusing SACs then there’s no reason why they wouldn’t make past assessments available as samples.

-- Read the study design carefully and determine exactly what can be asked and how it can be asked with respect to each specific topic.
+Read the study design carefully and determine exactly what can be asked and how it can be asked with respect to each specific topic.
 There is no point in revising extra material that isn’t on the study design and won’t be examined.

-- Do everything you can to make sure that your marks are in the top half of each subject at your school.
+Do everything you can to make sure that your marks are in the top 25% of each subject at your school.
 Seek different perspectives (revision lectures are great for this), research widely, and read through copies of past student A/A+ assessments.
 This will help you appreciate what’s required to secure the higher marks.

-- Take advantage of quiet periods such as school holidays.
+Take advantage of quiet periods such as school holidays.
 As the majority of students spend little or no time studying during holidays, a great opportunity exists for you to get ahead, and to make a significant difference to your stress levels and study loads later in the year.
 Use these periods to:

-- Revise concepts from previous terms.
+Revise concepts from previous terms.

-- Compile thorough summary notes for the next SAC or exam.
+Compile thorough summary notes for the next SAC or exam.

-- Read (or re-read) your assigned English texts.
+Read (or re-read) your assigned English texts.

-- Work through the next term’s materials before it is covered at school.This will allow you to develop a strong grasp of examinable concepts when the same topics are covered at school.
+Work through the next term’s materials before it is covered at school.This will allow you to develop a strong grasp of examinable concepts when the same topics are covered at school.
 You’ll then find it easier to complete homework, increasing confidence levels, decreasing the time spent studying, while greatly improving your marks.
 Furthermore, hearing information a second time will engrain examinable materials in your long-term memory, decreasing the time and effort that’s needed to prepare for SACs and exams!
 We therefore recommend you consider attending a quality head start program, such as our Summer School and Winter School.

 The demands on VCE students rise and fall like a rollercoaster, and are quite inconsistent in terms of intensity across the year.
 When you add the fact that many students display poor study habits and leave most tasks to the last minute – you get the following stress/workload profile across Year 11 and 12:

-- Students who apply themselves in this way spend more time on their studies, and obtain lowermarks than otherwise possible.
+Students who apply themselves in this way spend more time on their studies, and obtain lowermarks than otherwise possible.
 If you’re serious about maximising your VCE marks, you need to set up strategies that will smooth out the intense peaks, and create an even, consistent, but lower level of stress and study across the year.
 This can be accomplished by investing between 16 and 24 hours into personal study each week.
 You’ll circumvent the exhaustion and apathy that’s common during Terms 3 and 4 and perform to a higher standard than your peers.

-- If you’re not using qualified, experienced teachers as tutors, rather than using any university student, consider employing high achieving ex-students from your school – especially those who had the same teachers that you currently do.
+If you’re not using qualified, experienced teachers as tutors, rather than using just any university student, consider employing high achieving ex-students from your school – especially those who had the same teachers that you currently do.
 These students will be able to give you great insights into the types of SACs you’re likely to receive.

-- Don’t waste time writing notes.
+Don’t waste time writing notes.
 Not only is the notes writing process time-consuming, it’s also the most ineffective way to memorise information.
 Learn directly from your text books and invest the time saved for those activities that have the biggest impact on SAC marks: working through SAC-style questions.
 Note: Every student who attends our lectures and tuition classes receives a detailed set of notes that cover all relevant theory in easy to follow, student friendly language.
 Our notes also include worked examples with step-by-step instructions, as well as a huge selection of exam-style questions – everything you need to prepare for your SACs and exams!